bnesposito/bnesposito.github.io/_pages/about.md

   - /about.html
 ---

 I am an Econ PhD student at the University of British Columbia.
-I am interested in labour economics and econometrics.
+I am interested in labor economics and econometrics.

 You can download my CV [here](/files/Esposito_Bruno_CV.pdf).